Is Soap an acid or base or neutral?

 - The metal hydroxide like NaOH is a very strong alkaline or base in nature whereas all organic acids are weak as they don’t dissociate completely in an aqueous solution.

-- As per the concepts of salts, a combination of a strong base and weak acid leads to form a basic salt.
+- As per the concepts of salts, a combination of a strong base and weak acid leads to the formation of basic salt.

 In short, Soaps are basic or alkali because they are the salt of weak acids and a strong base.